sCrypt-Inc/scryptTS-docs/docs/overview.md

 # Overview

-`sCrypt` is an `embedded Domain Specific Language` ([eDSL](https://en.wikipedia.org/wiki/Domain-specific_language#External_and_Embedded_Domain_Specific_Languages)) based on TypeScript for writing smart contracts on Bitcoin SV. `Embedded` means that it is a language inside another language. `sCrypt` is strictly a subset of TypeScript, so all `sCrypt` code is valid TypeScript, but not vice versa.
+`sCrypt` is an [embedded Domain Specific Language (eDSL)](https://en.wikipedia.org/wiki/Domain-specific_language#External_and_Embedded_Domain_Specific_Languages) based on TypeScript for writing smart contracts on Bitcoin SV. *Embedded* means that it is a language inside another language. `sCrypt` is strictly a subset of TypeScript, so all sCrypt code is valid TypeScript, but not vice versa.

-We chose [TypeScript](https://www.typescriptlang.org) as the host language because it provides an easy, familiar language (JavaScript), but with type safety, making it easy to get started writing safe smart contracts.
-There is no need to learn a new programming language or tools if you are already familiar with TypeScript/JavaScript.
+We chose [TypeScript](https://www.typescriptlang.org) as the host language because it provides a familiar language (JavaScript), but with type safety, making it easy to get started writing safe smart contracts.
 If you're new to TypeScript, check out this helpful [introductory video](https://www.youtube.com/watch?v=ahCwqrYpIuM).

 ## How do Bitcoin Smart Contracts work?

 Smart contracts on Bitcoin are based on the UTXO model, which is very different from an account model like Ethereum used.

-### UTXO model
+### A Bitcoin transaction

 Each bitcoin transaction consists of some inputs and outputs.
+A single bitcoin is divisible into 100,000,000 satoshis, similar to how a dollar is divisible into 100 cents or pennies.

 An output contains:

 - The amount of bitcoins (satoshis) it contains.
 - bytecodes (the `locking script`).

-while an input contains:
+While an input contains:

 - A reference to the previous transaction output.
 - bytecodes (the `unlocking script`).

+### UTXO model

 An Unspent Transaction Output (UTXO) is an output not consumed in any transaction yet.
 The low-level bytecode/opcode is called [Bitcoin Script](https://wiki.bitcoinsv.io/index.php/Script), which is interpreted by the [Bitcoin Virtual Machine](https://xiaohuiliu.medium.com/introduction-to-bitcoin-smart-contracts-9c0ea37dc757) (BVM).